-- 1. The KCQL routing querying Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to Cassandra. - 2.
-Topic to table routing via KCQL. - 3.
+1. The KCQL routing querying - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to Cassandra.

+- 2. Topic to table routing via KCQL. - 3.
 Error policies for handling failures. - 4.
-Schema.Struct and payload Struct, Schema.String and Json payload and Json payload with no schema
+Payload support for Schema.Struct and payload Struct, Schema.String and Json payload and Json payload with no schema. - 5.
+Optional TTL, time to live on inserts.
+See Cassandras documentation for more information.

 Connect entry with Schema.Struct and payload Struct.
 If you follow the best practice while producing the events, each message should carry its schema information.
 Best option is to send Avro.
 Your connect configurations should be set to value.converter=io.confluent.connect.avro.AvroConverter.
-You can fnd an example here.
+You can find an example here.
 To see how easy is to have your producer serialize to Avro have a look at this.
-This requires SchemaRegistry which is open source thanks to Confluent!
+This requires the SchemaRegistry which is open source thanks to Confluent!
 Alternatively you can send Json + Schema.
-In this case your connect configuration should read value.converter=org.apache.kafka.connect.json.JsonConverter.
-The difference would be to point your serialization to org.apache.kafka.connect.json.JsonSerializer.
+In this case your connect configuration should be set to value.converter=org.apache.kafka.connect.json.JsonConverter.
 This doesn't require the SchemaRegistry.